Shaffaprawira/project-crud-interview/README.md

 4. After the configuration is complete, run `npm start` to start the Node.js server for the backend.
 5. The backend server should be accessible at `http://localhost:5000`.

-## Documentation

-For further documentation on usage and API functions, please refer to the documentation in the `documentation` directory.

-## Contribute

-We welcome contributions from other developers.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License

 This application is licensed under the [MIT License](LICENSE).